stbnrivas/dataModels/specs/guidelines.md

 ## Date Attributes

--   Attribute type must be `DateTime`.
+-   In NGSI v2 the Attribute type must be `DateTime`.
+In NGSI-LD please check the encoding at the [NGSI-LD FAQ](https://github.com/FIWARE/data-models/blob/master/specs/ngsi-ld_howto.md#airquality-in-ngsi-ld-format).

 -   Use the `date` prefix for naming entity attributes representing dates (or complete timestamps).
 Ex. `dateLastEmptying`.